 I don't sit there musing over my car's ability to combust petrol whenever I take a drive.

 I was dimly aware of WebKit, Trident and Gecko, but I was happy to consider them some abstract notion, much as I do with my car.
-Sometimes they were awesome, sometimes they sucked, but whatever the case I honestly didn’t care much for them.
+Sometimes they were awesome, sometimes they were problematic, but whatever the case I honestly didn't care much for them.
 They just took my code and made it work.
 Job done.

 Anyway, in my case understanding more about the browser internals helped me be a better developer because I was less reliant on the “magic” under the hood and I could code more tactically.
 I'd say if you have the time and inclination it's well worth your effort to do the same.
 In the interests of not reinventing the wheel, I'll just suggest that you read Paul Irish’s post about WebKit for Developers if you haven't already.
 It covers the WebKit internals stuff I wish I'd known a few years ago.
 Obviously that's only one part of the puzzle, though, because there are a bunch of different engines out there.
 But it’s a start!
 Actually, aside from Paul’s excellent summary, the HTML5 Rocks article that explains how browsers work is something of a must-read, too, so give that a whirl as well.